thomassuedbroecker/library-app-kubernetes/README.md

     Execute the **export** command, which will be shown after your command.
     Then the **export KUBECONFIG=** knows the remote kubernets Cluster and you can use _normal_ kubernets commandline on your local machine.

+3. Verify the access to the Kubernetes local PC and open the Kubernetes dashboard: http://localhost:8001/ui
+    ```
+    kubectl proxy
+    Starting to serve on 127.0.0.1:8001
+    ```

 4. Log in to the IBM Cloud Container Registry CLI.
 List the image repositories of the cluster.
     ```